 Fender necks have ranged widely over the years, from thinner than it seems like they ought to be, to something more like a baseball bat.
 Compared to the competition, notably the Les Paul and SG, the Stratocaster has always been a lighter, easier-to-play option, but shredders looking for maximum speed wanted more.

-While Fender necks are excellent, and I can say I’ve played more than a few stock Stratocasters that felt “fast”, other guitar brands have taken things to a new level when it comes to necks and fingerboard that are built for speed and precision.
-Ibanez, in particular, is a guitar company known for thin, comfortable necks.
+While Fender's necks are excellent, and I can say I’ve played more than a few stock Stratocasters that felt “fast”, other guitar brands have taken things to a new level when it comes to necks and fingerboard that are built for speed and precision.
+Ibanez, in particular, is a guitar company known for its thin, comfortable necks.

 Superstrats often utilize compound radius fretboards.
 The fretboard radius is the rounding of the fretboard across its width, from E string to E string.
-Compound radius fretboards are slightly rounder radius at the nut and a slightly flatter at the body joint.
-In theory they are better for soloing and precision playing.
+Compound radius fretboards are slightly rounder radius at the nut and slightly flatter at the body joint.
+In theory, they are better for soloing and precision playing.

 The type of fretboard you choose is a personal preference.
-While many classic superstats utilized the Fender one-piece maple neck design, today there are those with rosewood, ebony and other tonewoods.
+While many classic superstats utilized the Fender one-piece maple neck design, today there are those with rosewood, ebony, and other tonewoods.

 Finally, while I wouldn't say this is a necessary factor, some superstrats utilize a two-octave, 24-fret fingerboard.

 However, single-coil pickups have their limitations.
-They are typically low-output, and have more vintage than modern qualities to their tone.
+They are typically low-output and have more vintage than modern qualities to their tone.
 If you play metal or hard rock, you want something with a little more guts.
 You want a hot humbucker, at least at the bridge position.

 This is why Eddie Van Halen, and many other guitarists, started slapping Gibson pickups on their Strats, so many decades ago.
-Today there are many different high-output pickups to choose from if you want to give you guitar a little more muscle.
+Today there are many different high-output pickups to choose from if you want to give your guitar a little more muscle.

 The point is, for a guitar to be considered a superstrat it needs a hot, powerful bridge pickup that gets the job done.